 - Deep pockets forming between gums and teeth

 - Bad breath developing around the mouth all the time

 - Gums bleeding any time you brush or floss

 Many people do not notice any of these.
 That is why it is critical to see your dentist once every six months.
 Even if you do not notice the symptoms, a dentist will look to see if there are any underlying issues.

 There are several ways people develop periodontal disease.
 The most common is due to an accumulation of plaque, which occurs when people do not brush their teeth often enough.
 Hormonal changes could also be to blame.
 Pregnancy, puberty and ovulation increases the number of bacteria in the mouth, allowing gingivitis to form easily.

 Certain medications can exacerbate oral health problems.
 Some medicines dry out the mouth.
 Saliva plays an important role in regulating the health of your mouth.
 Smoking is also a major contributor to gum disease.

-When you visit our dentist in Miami, a few items will be looked at.
-Our dentist will inspect the firmness of your gums to see if they are tender at all.
+During your visit at our office there is a few items to look at, the best way to evaluate your oral health will be taking xrays.
+The dentist will inspect the firmness of your gums to see if they are tender at all.
 Additionally, the dentist will look to see if the gums bleed easily after some basic flossing.

 The dentist will also check to see if the teeth move at all.
 Your teeth should remain firmly in place no matter what.
 If they wiggle even a little bit, then it is cause for concern.
-In some cases, the dentist may need to take an X-ray to see if any damage has occurred to the jawbone.
+In some cases, the dentist may need to take an X-ray to see if any damage has occurred to the bone that surrounds the teeth.